ihetvipatel/DATA-606-Capstone-Project-Conversational-Recommender-System-for-Restaurants/README.md

 ## Dataset
 The dataset can be obtained from Yelp's Open Dataset website (https://www.yelp.com/dataset).
 This dataset originally included over 5 million reviews for businesses in 11 metropolitan areas across 4 countries.
 The dataset was decreased and now only includes restaurants in Philadelphia, PA.

+The final dataset was 55,415 rows and 28 columns.
+It included 416 businesses.

 ![image](https://github.com/ihetvipatel/DATA-606-Capstone-Project-Conversational-Recommender-System-for-Restaurants/assets/129907365/f47cb799-06b7-4205-916e-4fdfd2fa2d8d)

 The image above shows the location of the restaurants in the dataset.